hsherl/hsherl.github.io/content/teaching/supervisions/klw.md

 - Davidson, D. 1980.
 The Logical Form of Action Sentences.
 In his Essays on Actions and Events.
 OUP.
 - Cargile, J. 1970.
 Davidson’s Notion of Logical Form.
 Inquiry 13: 129-39.

+Thanks to Will Hornett and Marcus Ackermann with this page.